tyedem/Books-Recommendation-System/README.md

 2. <b>Location</b> - Some location values were not null, but were strings 'n/a, n/a, n/a'.
 Observations with this value were dropped from the dataset.<br/>

 ## Ratings Data Cleanup
 1. <b>Book Rating - '0' </b> - There was a high count of book rating scores of 0.
-This score provides little value to the recommendation system and thus all observations with a 0 rating were removed from the dataset.<br/>
+This score provides no value to the recommendation system and thus all observations with a 0 rating were removed from the dataset.<br/>

 # Exploratory Analysis